CausalML/LongTermCausalInference/README.md

 # LongTermCausalInference
-Codes for the paper ``Long-term causal inference under persistent confounding via data combination''
+Codes for the paper "Long-term causal inference under persistent confounding via data combination"

 # Description of files
 ## Code for numerical experiment with GAIN dataset